 ATIS-1000063 Clause 5.5.3 applies to this profile and provides the guidelines for codec choice and transcoding responsibility.
 In addition, SPs may utilize modern codec technology that incorporates the use of adaptive bit-rate support and forward error correction techniques to tolerate the potential of varying congestion levels encountered on the public internet, Codec support and transcoding at the IP-NNI should be agreed to on a bi-lateral basis.
 Absent a specific arrangement, SPs shall at a minimum support negotiation of G.711 µ-law at the NNI and provide any needed transcoding capability within its network.

-Editor's note: Table is from ATIS 1000063 Clause 5.5.1.
-Transcoding rules/recommendations are found in ATIS1000063 Clause 5.5.3.

 Media Security

 SRTP may be supported by bilateral agreement, and if so, the following algorithms should be supported, with highest possible encryption supported by both sides preferred.
 Table 5.2 is listed bottom to top in order of increasing security.